All Products

 • During full data synchronization, concurrent INSERT operations cause fragmentation in the tables of the destination database.
 After full data synchronization is complete, the tablespace of the destination database is larger than that of the source database.

-• For table-level data synchronization, if data is written to the destination database by using only DTS, you can use Data Management (DMS) to perform online DDL operations.
+• For table-level data synchronization, if data is written to the destination database only through DTS, you can use Data Management (DMS) to perform online DDL operations.
 For more information, see Perform lock-free DDL operations.

 do language plpgsql $$